dylanrdrake/ez-menu/README.md

 [PROJECT_ID].appspot.com.
 Do not include "http://" before the domain name.

 ## Run Locally
+1. Create vitualenv in backend/:

+        cd backend
+        virtualenv env

 1. Activate env in backend/

+        source env/bin/activate

-1. Install AppEngine included libaries in backend/app.yaml into virtualenv:
+1. Install AppEngine included libaries listed in backend/app.yaml into virtualenv:

+        pip install <package>

-    These will automatically be included when deploying to AppEngine
+    These will automatically be imported into the runtime when deployed to AppEngine

 1. Add the backend host URL to `main.js`: http://localhost:8081.